 - Consolidation – the body of the pennant forms as momentum slackens

 - Exit rally – the continuation move after the pattern completes

-When trading these I don’t get too tied up on the classification.
-Instead I look for general characteristics, rather than rare but very precise formations.
+The best approach is to look for general characteristics, rather than rare but precise formations.

 How to Locate Pennants in Practice

 One thing that makes pennant structures easy to find is the existence of the flagpole.
 This tells which way the market will probably go – at least in an ideal case.
 This fact makes the trading rule for pennants simple.
 All things equal, the market is likely to continue in the same direction.
 And so this is the direction to trade.

 Bullish pennants are usually a reliable indication that a trend is set for a new upward leg.
 In other words they serve as good continuation signals.
 Pennants are useful in cases where you’ve missed the first wave of a trend but still want to capture some of the upward strength that’s remaining.

 You can spot a bullish pennant signal as follows.
 First wait for an upward price wave.
 In Figure 2 this is marked between the dotted lines.
 This upward wave forms the bullish pennant’s flagpole.
 Next wait for the consolidation phase.
 In this phase, volatility reduces and the upward trend essentially flattens out into a tip.